Developer quickstart

 Next steps

-Congratulations! 🎉 You just created and messaged your first stateful agent with Letta, using both the Letta ADE, API, and Python/Typescript SDKs.
+Congratulations! 🎉 You just created and messaged your first stateful agent with Letta using the API and SDKs.
 See the following resources for next steps for building more complex agents with Letta: